tp-link-extender/MercuryCore/README.md

 -   Copy the `.env.example` file to `.env` to set up the environment variables (if the containers are set up on localhost, likely nothing needs to be changed)
 -   Run `docker compose up -d` to start the database and economy service

-To start a local dev server, run `bun -b dev` and navigate to the link shown in the terminal (remember not to use HTTPS!).
+To start a local dev server, go to the **/Site** directory, run `bun -b dev`, and navigate to the link shown in the terminal (remember not to use HTTPS!).
 Upon saving a file, your changes will be shown in the web browser.

 -   If you are using WSL2, the server may not correctly reflect the changes you make if the repository is stored on the Windows drive.
 To fix this, move the repository into a folder managed by WSL, or alternatively add the following to the default export of vite.config.ts: